 Learn how to make one of the sweets that Yamato made for her beloved!
-The Sachertorte (in Japanese, ザッハトルテ), which is also known in Brazil as Torta Sacher, is a dessert that came from Austria and is enjoyed worldwide.
+The Sachertorte (in Japanese, ザッハトルテ), which is also known in Brazil as Torta Sacher, is a dessert that came from Austria and is appreciated all over the world.

-In particular, the Japanese placed this cake (although it's called a torta, it's nothing more than a cake) on the menu of their confectioneries and it is also used as a gift option for the Valentines Day.
+In particular, the Japanese have placed this cake (although it is called a tart, it is nothing more than a cake) on the menu of their confectioneries and it is also used as a gift option for Valentines Day.

-This dessert is so successful that it even helped McDonald's in Japan out of a crisis created by a meat scandal in 2015, where the network's popularity dropped a lot.
+This dessert is so popular that it even helped McDonald’s in Japan to recover from a crisis created by a meat scandal in 2015, when the popularity of the chain fell significantly.
 Mc Café invested in foreign sweets and Sachertorte was included and became one of the most requested.

 Considerations before starting the recipe

 In Oremonogatari, Yamato made this dessert in small portions and wrapped them in molds.
-You can make it in a single larger mold.
+You can make it in a single larger pan.

 The following recipe is an adapted version of the recipe found in the Japanese manga.

-The original Sachertorte has apricot jam as a filling, but if you don't like it, you can choose another jam, or even use the chocolate glaze, if you want.
+The original Sachertorte uses apricot jam as filling, but if you don’t like it, you can choose another jam, or even use chocolate glaze if you prefer.

-The ganache is the liquid chocolate coating that is applied last.
-Only make the ganache when the cake is completely ready, as it should be used while still warm.
+The glaze is the liquid chocolate coating that is added last.
+Just make the glaze when the cake is completely ready, as it should be used while still warm.

 Without further ado, let’s get to the recipe!